NFL Team Grades for Week 3

 Result: Won 35-23

-The Rams roster oozes talent on both sides of the ball, and Los Angeles hadn't found itself in a second-half dogfight until this week against the Chargers.
+The Rams roster oozes talent on both sides of the ball, and Los Angeles hadn't found itself in a second-half dogfight until this week.
 The Rams' big-money defense was tested by the Chargers, who have a bevy of talented players of their own.

 Even though the Rams had a second-half lead, they had to keep scoring.
-Jared Goff and Co. rose to the occasion, and Goff ended up with one of his best games as a pro.
+Goff and Co. rose to the occasion, and Goff ended up with one of his best games as a pro.
 He finished 29-of-36 for 354 yards, three touchdowns and an interception.
 Todd Gurley did his part with 105 yards of hard running and a touchdown of his own.

 It was far from a perfect day, though.
 The Rams defense showed it still is susceptible to the run—it allowed an average of 7.1 yards per carry—and lost cornerbacks Aqib Talib and Marcus Peters to injury.